Trams in Görlitz: Lines

 On weekdays line 1 is served by coupled pairs of trams.

 Rolling stock

 The current fleet consists of 14 KT4D trams built between 1979 and 1990.
 The trams were modernised during the 1990s with a chopper control system and received the designation KT4D-C.

 In 2019 a procurement project for new trams was launched jointly with tram operators in Leipzig and Zwickau.
 A contract was signed in December 2021 with LEIWAG (a consortium of HeiterBlick and Kiepe Electric) and Görlitz will receive eight new 30 m long trams.
+However, the operators in Görlitz and Zwickau cancelled this order because of supplier delays, cost escalations and uncertain delivery dates.
+In 2026, Stadler was awarded the contract for new trams.

+In 2026, the operators in Görlitz and Zwickau jointly ordered 14 Stadler TINA trams with eight to operate in Gorlitz and six in Zwickau.
+The low-floor, single-ended trams will each be 50 m long, and will be built at Stadler's plant in Poland.
+The trams for both cities will be identical in design.
+The TINA trams will be the first low-floor trams in Görlitz.